 - Improve the design of clinical trials

-- Establish an international register for everyone with ALS to enable access them to easily access clinical trials, that can connect with a network of trial centres, pharmaceutical and biotech companies
+- Establish an international register for everyone with ALS to enable easy access to clinical trials through a unique network of trial centres, pharmaceutical and biotech companies

 - To develop new tools for the clinical assessment of patients